urbanvikingr/content/content/reference/functions/environment.md

 ### Node Runtime

 Currently, node version `4.8.4` is the runtime environment, but we're looking [to upgrade that to version 8 soon](https://github.com/graphcool/feature-requests/issues/237).
 By default, ES5 is supported.
-By starting a function with the line `use latest` however, you get access to ES6 features.
+By starting a function with the line `'use latest'` however, you get access to ES6 features.

 ### Function Containers